American Mathematical Society: Research collaborations and support

+Influence on policy and education

+Advocacy for mathematics funding

+The AMS advocates for federal funding for mathematical research.
+It collaborates with organizations such as the National Science Foundation and the National Academy of Sciences to promote funding initiatives.
+The AMS is also a member of the Joint Policy Board for Mathematics, which works with policymakers to emphasize the role of mathematics in technological advancements and national security.

+In partnership with the American Association for the Advancement of Science, the AMS has contributed to discussions on STEM workforce development and the applications of mathematics in areas such as cybersecurity and data science.
+The society has supported initiatives for stable funding in mathematical research, citing its importance in economic growth and scientific development.

 Meetings

 The AMS, along with more than a dozen other organizations, holds the largest annual research mathematics meeting in the world, the Joint Mathematics Meeting, in early January.
 The 2019 Joint Mathematics Meeting in Baltimore drew approximately 6,000 attendees.
 Each of the four regional sections of the AMS (Central, Eastern, Southeastern, and Western) holds meetings in the spring and fall of each year.
 The society also co-sponsors meetings with other international mathematical societies.

 Fellows

 The AMS selects an annual class of Fellows who have made outstanding contributions to the advancement of mathematics.